sunpho84/SUNphi/README.md

   statements.
 By the time I have finished this library, most compiler will support it (hopefully...)

-- non-shared memory parallelism via MPI (not yet implemented, but this will be easy to adapt from Nissa), with plenty of ideas (in my mind) on how to automatize caching/scattering
+- Non-shared memory parallelism via MPI (not yet implemented, but this will be easy to adapt from Nissa), with plenty of ideas (in my mind) on how to automatize caching/scattering

-- automatic parallelization of free indices via loop fusion (done) and thread pool (...should be easily adaptable/generalizable from Nissa)
+- Automatic parallelization of free indices via loop fusion (done) and thread pool (...should be easily adaptable/generalizable from Nissa)

-- automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... almost all still in my mind, so far)
+- Automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... almost all still in my mind, so far)

-- [fully
+- [Fully
   documented](https://sunpho84.github.io/SUNphi/html/index.html) with
   [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I write.

-### Goals

-- At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "tensor components" in the following).

-- Flexibility to enable vectorization via *site fusion* or other SIMD enabling grouping of the data to operate upon

-- Automatic (or better, *guided*) decomposition of a lattice in sublattice, using a generalization of the approach used in Nissa

-- Serialization of classes with support for default initialization and automatic skipping with default values; creation of standard bison parser via meta-parsing the sources

-- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself (as it was done with the all-to-all remapper in Nissa) and atomic write access

 ### Status